Using code-server with Multiple Users

 • Possible limit to number of users

-If you have less than five users, this approach may work for your team.
+If you have fewer than five users, this approach may work for your team.
 More than that, you’re likely to run into problems.

 Running Multiple Docker Containers with code-server